Debbie Wasserman Schultz: Terri Schiavo case

-The Terri Schiavo case concerned the fate of a young Florida woman who had suffered brain damage after a heart attack in 1990 and was in a coma on life support.
-Her husband, who was her legal guardian while engaged to another woman, and the medical team wanted to remove her feeding tube, as she was in an irreversible "persistent vegetative state" with no hope of improvement.
+The Terri Schiavo case concerned the fate of a woman in Florida who, in 1990, at age 26, suffered brain damage after a heart attack, and was subsequently in a coma and on life support.
+Both her husband and her medical team wanted to remove her feeding tube, as she was in an irreversible "persistent vegetative state" with no hope of improvement.
 Her parents opposed this decision for years, appealing to courts, Congress, and ultimately to President George W. Bush to intervene.
 Wasserman Schultz was one of the strongest opponents of congressional intervention, supporting the husband's view.
-The feeding tube was finally removed on 18 March 2005, resulting in Schiavo's death on 31 March.
+The feeding tube was eventually removed on 18 March 2005, resulting in Schiavo's death on 31 March.

 Wasserman Schultz publicly accused Bush of hypocrisy for having signed a 1999 bill as governor of Texas that allows health care workers to remove life support for terminally ill patients if the patient or family is unable to pay the medical bills.

 Israeli–Palestinian conflict

 Wasserman Schultz is a supporter of Israel.

 Her predecessor and mentor Peter Deutsch was "among the most hawkish congressional Democrats on Middle East issues".
-Wasserman Schultz, who took over his seat for Florida's 20th district, "a heavily Jewish swath of Broward County", has taken a more centrist approach.
-In 2005 she spoke in approval of President Bush's proposals to give financial aid to the Palestinian Authority in both the proposed supplemental and in the 2006 budgets, praising Bush's greater "engagement and involvement" on the issue.
+Wasserman Schultz, who took over his seat for Florida's 20th district, "a heavily Jewish swath of Broward County", in 2005 was described by The Forward as "taking a more centrist approach".
+In 2005 she spoke in approval of President Bush's proposals to give financial aid to the Palestinian Authority in both the proposed supplemental and in the 2006 budgets, on the condition of a "true commitment to a cessation of violence against Israel, financial transparency, and continued support of the dialogue of peace with Israel;" she praised Bush's greater "engagement and involvement" on the issue as compared with his first term.

 She has disputed claims that the Democratic Party is anti-Israel, arguing that the House Democratic Caucus is more supportive of the state than its "far-right" Republican counterparts, and questioning Republican motivations on the issue.